Zhiyi-Zhang/NDN-Security-Guide/2-1-ndnlibrary.rst

 * Signing with key

   User can use a specific key to sign a data packet.
 When signing, Key object or key name could be used as parameter.
-The defualt certificate of the defualt key will be used to generate KeyLocator.
+The default certificate of the default key will be used to generate KeyLocator.

   .. code-block:: cpp